 We are subject to federal and state income taxes in the United States based on a calendar tax year which differs from our fiscal year-end for financial reporting purposes.
 We use the asset and liability method to account for income taxes, under which current tax liabilities and assets are recognized for the estimated taxes payable or refundable on the tax returns for the current fiscal year.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, net operating loss carryforwards, and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be realized or settled.
-As of January 31, 2017, we have recorded a net non-current deferred tax asset for federal and some state jurisdictions with a net non-current deferred tax liability recorded for other state jurisdictions.
-In accordance with FASB ASC 718-740-25-10, Compensation-Stock Compensation, a portion of deferred tax assets attributable to excess stock compensation benefits is tracked separately and is not included in the recorded deferred tax assets.
+As of January 31, 2017, we have recorded a net non-current deferred tax asset for federal and some state jurisdictions with a net non-current deferred tax assets.
+As of January 31, 2017, deferred tax assets stock compensation benefits is tracked separately and is not included in the recorded deferred tax assets.
 As of January 31, 2017, deferred tax assets attributable to excess stock compensation benefits totaled \$8.1 million.
 Such benefit will not be recorded until the deduction reduces cash taxes payable.
 Valuation allowances are established when necessary to reduce net deferred tax assets to the amount expected to be realized.
 Due to the positive evidence of historical profits coupled with forecasted profitability, no valuation allowance was required as of January 31, 2017.